Bodybuilding can be pretty expensive.

-Ben and Jerry’s ice cream is also fairly high in protein, with the peanut butter and chocolate fudge based flavors often having up to 20 grams per tub.
+Ben and Jerry’s ice cream is also fairly high in protein, with some of their flavors having up to 20 grams per tub.

 If you’re a hardgainer, eating 1,000+ calories of sheer fat and sugar right before you sleep, will ensure that your body puts on weight.

 I can’t remember who, but some famous economist did a study on this and discovered that it’s the most nutrient dense food you can get for the price.

 I recommend you get two of them for 760 calories and 46 grams of protein—but you still need your carbs, though.